charlescrabtree/cbb-project-template/README.md

     1. From "sql editor", new script and run starter schema `db/schema.sql`
     1. From "sql editor", new script and run starter category data `db/categories.sql`
     1. From "settings > api", copy URL and Key into `fetch-utils.js`

+### My set up steps

+Steps:

+1. create post folder with index.html and post.js

+2. design out index.html

+3. make post.js functional and "dynamic"

+4. create and export new function from fetch-utils.js (displayPost) make sure it does the same as getPosts but limited to one id (use.match or .eq).
+Also export one row .single()

+5. use const user = checkAuth(); to authenticate user

+6. create delete button based on user_id aka auth.uid() = user_id

+7. create and export new function from fetch-utils.js that deletes a post (by post id)

+8. import and use on delete button click, then navigate back to home page ../